Data Centers in Phnom Penh

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct, in-market cloud on-ramps from major providers as of September 2025.
-Access to hyperscale clouds like AWS, Google Cloud, and Azure requires network connections to regional hubs such as Bangkok, Thailand, or Ho Chi Minh City, Vietnam.
-Private connectivity can be established via dedicated circuits.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Phnom Penh, as of September 2025.
+Connectivity to major cloud providers like AWS, Google Cloud, and Azure is achieved via private network extensions to regional hubs such as Singapore and Bangkok.

 Power Analysis

-Average Cost Of Power: Industrial electricity costs are approximately US$0.14/kWh as of 2022.
-This price point is higher than in other major Southeast Asian markets, representing a significant factor in total operating costs.
-The grid is primarily powered by fossil fuels (70%) with a growing renewable component (30%).
+Average Cost Of Power: The industrial power cost in Phnom Penh is approximately US$0.14/kWh, as of 2022.
+This price point is higher than in some other Southeast Asian markets, making power a significant factor in the total cost of operation.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Phnom Penh are strategically located to serve the city's central business district, financial institutions, and growing technology sector.
-This proximity ensures low-latency connectivity for critical business operations.
+Proximity To Key Business Districts: Data centers in Phnom Penh are located to serve the city's central business district, financial institutions, and growing technology sector.
+This proximity provides low-latency connectivity for critical business operations.

 Natural Disaster Risk